- What is the difference between Juvenile Court and Family Court?

 - How do I start a guardianship action or transfer a guardian?

-Petitions for guardianship/transfer guardian are filed with the Clerk of Circuit Court’s Office for children that reside in Milwaukee County only.
+Petitions for guardianship/transfer guardian are filed with the Clerk of Circuit Court’s Office for children that reside in Milwaukee County only, or where guardianship originated in Milwaukee County (if a parent is seeking to terminate a guardianship).
 You must also complete a Minor Guardianship Questionnaire and Statement of Acts and Uniform Child Custody Affidavit.
 These forms must be filled out completely.
 Our staff is not authorized to assist you in completing said forms.
-The document must be signed in our presence and will not be notarized without a photo I. D.
+The document must be signed in our presence and will not be notarized without a photo ID.

 - Are forms for Juvenile Court online?